PeterWaher/IoTGateway/Content/Waher.Content.Markdown/README.md

 which makes it suitable for server-side CMS applictions, as well as client-side applications working with markdown.
 It's part of the [IoTGateway solution](https://github.com/PeterWaher/IoTGateway).

+For an online reference to the markdown syntax supported by the library, see <https://waher.se/Markdown.md>

 Markdown
 ==============